Armyworms

 Injury

-Unchecked feeding of armyworm caterpillars can lead to defoliation, shredded leaves, skeletonization of leaves on larger plants, and the presence of irregular holes.
-Caterpillars can bore into the heads of certain leafy vegetables and chew on flower buds, stems, and the upper portion of roots.
+Unchecked feeding of armyworm caterpillars can lead to the presence of irregular holes on foliage, defoliation, shredded leaves, and skeletonization of leaves on larger plants.
+Young caterpillars of fall armyworm consume leaf tissue on one side of the leaf while leaving the opposite side intact.
+As they increase in size, they begin creating holes in leaves and feed from inward from the leaf edge.
 Severe infestations of fall armyworm can kill plants or reduce their growth and significantly reduce yield.
-Caterpillars can also feed on the crowns of seedlings and maturing fruits, most notably tomatoes and cucurbits.
-Feeding of larvae produces gouges in fruit that can be shallow or deep.
+Armyworm caterpillars can also bore into flower buds and feed on the crowns of seedlings and maturing fruits, most notably tomatoes and cucurbits.
+Tomato is highly susceptible to feeding injury of the beet armyworm, especially when fruits are nearing maturity, and infestations that begin early in the growing period can be problematic.
+Feeding of larvae produces gouges in fruit that can be shallow or deep and increases the likelihood of microbial infections.
 Newly hatched larvae chew small pinholes in leaves, sometimes resulting in a “transparent window” on the leaf.
+In head forming crops, caterpillars can burrow into developing buds and the center of the head.

 Monitoring